oVirt/ovirt-site/source/howto/change-engine-host-name.html.md

 Note that this procedure will leave a small trace: the CA certificate will still contain the URL of the old host.
 That is a minor inconvenience, but to solve it \*all\* certificates would need to be replaced.

 8. Edit the "/etc/ovirt-engine/web-conf.js" file and replace the old host name with the new one.
 This is used to generate the links in the landing page.

+9. You may find some references to the old domain name in entries in the option_id table.
+Particularly, VdcBootStrapUrl and VirtualMachineDomainName. *I do not know the implications, but it can't not hurt to clean them up.
+Can it? --[user:daejohnon:daej]*

+10. You may find references to the old domain name in the storage_server_connections table if you had, for example, a ISO storage domain setup on the engine.
+Editing such entries manually and restarting the engine will clear things up and stop any related warnings when activating hosts that are trying to access the old domain name.